 The lean manufacturing method helps to decrease the switchover time.
 It reduces the wasteful process.

 In this process, a single work unit moves between all stages without any breaks in time.
 Here flow of products or units takes place continuously.

 - Saves time and energy

-- Helps you to save money by reducing inventory and transportation costs.
+- It helps you to save money by reducing inventory and transportation costs

-- Improves the quality of the product by identifying the fault easily
+- Improves the quality of the product by identifying the faults easily

 - Increases productivity